pyr/warp/README.md

 ![warp scenarios](http://i.imgur.com/6svdQH9.png)

-warp provides a DSL for writing scenarios and schedules executions over a pub-sub system, streaming the results to the controller which makes results available through an API and web view
+Warp provides a DSL for writing scenarios and schedules executions over a pub-sub system, streaming the results to the controller which makes results available through an API and web view